 Also, keep in mind how much you can transfer onto the card.
 If you have multiple balances you want to consolidate, you’ll likely need a higher limit than if you were just transferring one.

 Quick tips to clear college student credit card debt

 After selecting an overall debt-reduction strategy, see if you can stack the odds even more in your favor.
 Consider these tactics:

 Make weekly payments when possible

-If you’re receiving a weekly or bi-weekly paycheck, consider switching to weekly payments instead of monthly.
-To start off, divide your monthly payments by four.
-For example, if your monthly payment is $400, you have to make a weekly payment of $100.
+If you receive a weekly or bi-weekly paycheck, consider using this method.
+Take the monthly payment you want to put toward your debt, and divide it by four.
+Pay this amount each week.
+For example, if your monthly payment is $400, your weekly payment is $100.

 The logic behind this is that most months have four weeks, while some have five.
 For the months that have five weeks, you are actually skipping one potential weekly payment when you pay $400 instead.
-With weekly payments, you would pay $500.
-That’s four weeks skipped in a year.
+With weekly payments, you can pay slightly more without even realizing it.

 |Total yearly payments||$4,800||$5,200|

 Most of the time, you can negotiate your credit card terms, interest rates and payments.
 But this typically depends on the credit card company and your personal situation.